 In Mecinas v.
 Hobbs

 , Democratic organizations have appealed to the 9th U.S. Circuit Court of Appeals in order to challenge Arizona’s ballot order statute.
 The law requires that candidates affiliated with the same political party as the gubernatorial candidate who won the most votes in a county are listed first on that county’s ballots.
-The plaintiffs allege this law treats similarly-situated political parties differently and violates the First and 14th Amendments.
+The plaintiffs allege this law treats similarly situated political parties differently and violates the First and 14th Amendments.
 The U.S. District Court for the District of Arizona dismissed the case after holding that the plaintiffs lacked standing to challenge the ballot order statute, which they appealed.
-An oral argument is scheduled for Jan.
+Oral argument is scheduled for Jan.
 14 before the 9th Circuit, in which the Democratic organizations will argue that they have standing.

 was brought by the League of Women Voters of Arkansas and Arkansas United against four new voter suppression laws.
 The laws attack every aspect of the election process: House Bill 1715

 establishes a new absentee ballot application signature match; Senate Bill 643